zaach/jison/README.md

     file        file containing a grammar
     lexfile     file containing a lexical grammar

-    Options:
+Where the available `options` are:

+:   -j, --json
-       -j, --json                    force jison to expect a grammar in JSON format -o FILE, --outfile FILE       Filename and base module name of the generated parser -t, --debug                   Debug mode
+force jison to expect a grammar in JSON format  [false]

+:   -o FILE, --outfile FILE
+Filepath and base module name of the generated parser; when terminated with a / (dir separator) it is treated as the destination directory where the generated output will be stored

+:   -t, --debug
+Debug mode  [false]

+:   -m TYPE, --module-type TYPE
+The type of module to generate (commonjs, amd, es, js)  [commonjs]

+:   -n NAME, --module-name NAME
+The name of the generated parser object, namespace supported

-       -m TYPE, --module-type TYPE   The type of module to generate (commonjs, amd, js) -p TYPE, --parser-type TYPE   The type of algorithm to use for the parser (lr0, slr, lalr, lr) -V, --version                 print version and exit
+:   -p TYPE, --parser-type TYPE
+The type of algorithm to use for the parser (lr0, slr, lalr, lr, ll)  [lalr]

+:   -c, --compress-tables
+Output compressed parser tables in generated modules (0 = no compression, 1 = default compression, 2 = deep compression)  [2]

+:   -T, --output-debug-tables
+Output extra parser tables (rules list + look-ahead analysis) in generated modules to assist debugging / diagnostics purposes  [false]

+:   -X, --no-default-resolve
+Act another way when a conflict is found in the grammar  [false]

+:   --no-default-action
+Generate a parser which does NOT include the default "$$ = $1" action for every rule.
+This produces a slightly faster parser but now you are solely reponsible for propagating rule action "$$" results.  [false]

+:   --no-try-catch
+Generate a parser which does NOT try/catch exceptions (from the grammar action code or parseError error reporting calls.
+This produces a slightly faster parser at the cost of enhanced code safety.  [false]

+:   -Q, --error-recovery-token-discard-count
+Set the number of lexed tokens that may be gobbled by an error recovery process before we cry wolf (default: 3)  [3]

+:   -E, --export-all-tables
+Next to producing a grammar source file, also export the symbols, terminals, grammar and parse tables to separate JSON files for further use by other tools.
+The files' names will be derived from the outputFile name by appending a suffix.  [false]

+:   -x, --main
+Include .main() entry point in generated commonjs module  [false]

+:   -y NAME, --module-main NAME
+The main module function definition

+:   -V, --version
+print version and exit

 Usage from a CommonJS module